 By Mazhar Shahen – Art in Tanzania internship

 In Tanzania, over 90% of the population lives in areas where there is a risk of malaria.
 In Africa, Tanzania is the third largest population at risk of malaria.
 Most of the victims of the disease are children, with around 80,000 deaths annually caused by malaria.
-In Tanzania, the Kagera Region on the western shore of Lake Victoria has the highest risk of contracting the disease.
+In Tanzania, the Kagera Region, located on the western shore of Lake Victoria, has the highest risk of contracting the disease.
 The Arusha Region is a lower-risk area.
-However, climate change and people migration caused an increase in the migration of mosquitoes and caused malaria-free regions to be exposed to the disease.
+However, climate change and people migration have caused an increase in the migration of mosquitoes, exposing malaria-free regions to the disease.

 MALARIA

 Malaria is a life-threatening disease caused by the transmission through an infected female Anopheles mosquito.
 The infected mosquito is a carrier of the Plasmodium parasite.
 The parasite is released into the human bloodstream through the mosquito bite.
 The parasite survives in tropical and subtropical climates.
-After the parasite enters the human bloodstream, it travels to the liver to mature.
-The parasite’s maturity takes several days, and then the parasite goes back to the bloodstream to travel to the red blood cells.
-Once the red blood cells are infected, the parasite starts multiplying within 2-3 days, causing the infected red blood cells to burst.
+After the parasite enters the human bloodstream, it travels to the liver to mature and develop.
+The parasite’s maturity takes several days, after which it returns to the bloodstream to travel to the red blood cells.
+Once the red blood cells are infected, the parasite begins to multiply within 2-3 days, causing the infected red blood cells to rupture.

-Malaria is an acute febrile disease that shows signs of fever when infected.
+Malaria is an acute febrile disease that typically presents with fever symptoms when infected.
 Symptoms appear in a non-immune person 10-15 days after the infection.
 Early symptoms are mild fever, chills, and headache.
-Since it is mild, it makes malaria harder to detect early on.
+Since it is mild, malaria is more complicated to detect early on.
 If not treated, the plasmodium parasite can progress to severe illness, usually leading to death.

 Severe malaria in children could lead to severe anaemia, respiratory distress, and/or cerebral malaria.
 Adults are at risk of multi-organ failure.

 In 2019, the World Health Organization (WHO) reported that half of the world’s population is at risk of malaria.
 Most of the cases and deaths are in sub-Saharan Africa.
-This indicates thatthe African community needs a malaria vaccine as soon as possible.
+This suggests that the African community urgently needs a malaria vaccine.
 Malaria control has been better, with the number of cases dropping significantly over the last decade and the number of children dying from malaria being halved.

 MALARIA VACCINE

 Vaccines are a hot topic in the world we live in.
-Vaccines help us strengthen our immune system against specific diseases, which protect us from those illnesses.
-Vaccines are usually needle injections but can also be given by mouth or sprayed into the nose.
+Vaccines help us strengthen our immune system against specific diseases, which protects us from those illnesses.
+Vaccines are usually needle injections, but can also be given by mouth or sprayed into the nose.

-WHO claims that the malaria vaccine can reduce malaria cases by 75% and puts us on goal of eradicating the illness.
-Malaria is responsible for 219 million cases each year, with an estimated 660,000 deaths of the disease.
+WHO claims that the malaria vaccine can reduce malaria cases by 75% and sets us on the goal of eradicating the illness.
+Malaria is responsible for 219 million cases each year, with an estimated 660,000 deaths from the disease.

 In 1987, the discovery of a synthetic peptide polymer (SPf66) in Columbia enabled the development of the first vaccine candidate.
-Tanzania was the second country after Columbia to participate the clinical trials of SPf66.
-This indicates that historically, Tanzania has an advantage as researchers will have a deeper pool of information in Tanzania than other African countries.
+Tanzania was the second country, after Colombia, to participate in the clinical trials of SPf66.
+This indicates that historically, Tanzania has an advantage as researchers will have a deeper pool of information in Tanzania than in other African countries.
 Researcher George M Bwire states in his article that the inclusion of Tanzania in the Malaria Vaccine Implementation Program for the current RTS, S vaccine is crucial.

 REFERENCES